astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 > **Note:** For added security and stability, we recommend running the Webserver behind a reverse proxy and load balancer such as [nginx](https://www.nginx.com/).
 For more information on this feature, read the [Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/run-behind-proxy.html).

-## Step 5: Set Up Workers (Celery Only)
+## Step 10: Set Up Workers (Celery Only)

 Workers are an essential component for running Airflow with the Celery Executor.
-For each machine on which you want to host a Worker:
+To set up Celery Workers on your machine:

 1. Enable the Worker service by running the following command: